 Foxtrot might be considered by many as their finest moment, but for me it will always be 1973’s Selling England By The Pound, one of that year’s biggest, and boldest musical statements made by one of the UK’s biggest and weirdest musical acts.
 As a quintet of well educated public school boys, Genesis never pretended to be anything other than what they were in real life.
 No fake cockney accents for them as a way of endearing themselves to the lower classes, just pure unadulterated sophisticated popular music with an extremely progressive bent.
 Genesis were a band who celebrated their Englishness while satirising it as well, like a rock version of P.G.
 Wodehouse.

 The album gets off to a medieval start with the delightful “Dancing with the Moonlit Knight”, a song on which Peter Gabriel’s lyrical imagination is on full display, not to mention the expansive keyboards of Tony Banks, playing in a way not unlike Bach might have if only he had access to an electronic harpsichord.
-Gabriel’s “I Know What I Like (In Your Wardrobe)” is a quirky, catchy little number, concerned with the obsession some English men have (Tory politicians included) with women’s clothing, and about the closest the band came to having a pop hit up to that point.
+Gabriel’s “I Know What I Like (In Your Wardrobe)” is a quirky, catchy little number, dedicated to one of Genesis’ roadies, and about the closest the band came to having a pop hit up to that point.

 The “Firth of Fifth” has epic stamped all over it, and remains one the band’s greatest accomplishments.
 From Tony Banks’ dramatic piano intro, Steve Hackett’s extended, Tolkien-esque guitar solo, to Gabriel’s Shakespearean narrative, this song has everything.
 By the four and a half minute mark the whole band come in, drums, keyboards, guitar, the whole kit and caboodle, in great theatrical fashion, to burst the listener’s brain and eardrums, making this the absolute highlight of the album.
 Phil Collins holds back on the offbeat throughout, adding tension to what is already a pretty intense Druidic journey.